 In assessing the 454 tree species unique to the European continent, analysts found that 42 percent of the species were threatened with extinction on a regional scale.
 For endemic trees, which exist only in Europe, more than half of them (58 %) were at high risk of extinction, while 15 percent were considered critically endangered - one step closer to extinction.

 Even among the trees that were doing well, a dozen species were on the verge of being threatened themselves, and the authors of the study admit that 13 percent did not have enough data to assign a conservation status.

-" The impact of human activities is leading to declining populations and an increased risk of extinction of important species in Europe. " they states Luc Bas, Director of the IUCN European Office.
+" The impact of human activities is leading to declining populations and an increased risk of extinction of important species in Europe. ' John Hultquist, director of intelligence analysis for the cybersecurity company FireEye, states Luc Bas, Director of the IUCN European Office.
 This report shows how dire the situation is for many neglected and underestimated species that form the backbone of Europe's ecosystems and contribute to the health of the planet.

 Particularly affected, the kind Sorbus (rowan and mountain ash), of which three quarters of the 170 species are threatened.
 Cedars, spruces, chestnuts, Scots pines and Sicilian firs are also in great danger.

 Thirsty from the drought that has been raging again this summer, the French forests are also prey to bark beetles, beetles that, attracted by the dry trees, dig galleries under the bark, preventing the sap from circulating.
 The French forest is facing a "health catastrophe".

 " We're in the midst of a major health catastrophe.
 It started with the spruces, but we also have the fir trees that, a year later, are drying out and we now have beech and even oak that is dying out due to the heat. ", Nicolas Douzain-Didier, general delegate of the Fédération Nationale du Bois (FNB), told AFP.